Teaching

 Speech processing algorithms are an integral part of many technical devices that are ubiquitous in the lives of many people, like smart phones (e.g. speech recognition and telephony) or hearing aids.

 Most of these algorithms rely on audio data alone, i.e. microphone recordings.
 In very noisy situations, e.g. in a crowded restaurant or on a busy street, however, the desired speech signal at the microphone can be severely corrupted by the undesired noise and the performance of speech processing algorithms may drop significantly.
 In such acoustically challenging situations, humans are known to also utilize visual cues, most prominently lip reading to still be able to comprehend what has been said.
 So far, this additional source of information is neglected by the vast majority of mainstream approaches.
+Additionally, knowledge of linguistic strutures can be leveraged to fill in the gaps of the communication medium, ideally without having to resort to complex pipelines with automatic speech recognition and text large language models (LLMs).

 Contact: Danilo de Oliveira, Prof. Timo Gerkmann